Monday, July 25, 2022

 Reverend Freeman was the minister of the church for over 35 years.

-Freeman Tabernacle church celebrated its 150 years of service in 2019.
+The Freeman Tabernacle Church celebrated its 150th Anniversary of service in 2019.

-We stopped at the Old Moulton Cemetery and listened to several different women talk about important people buried in the cemetery.
+We stopped at the Old Moulton Cemetery and watched as several women discussed the notable individuals buried there.
 They were in period dresses.

 Alicia Carpenter played the character of Miss Lucy Downing, the daughter of James and Mary Downing.

-Her father died when she was about four years old, and her mother went to work for the Post Office.
+When she was about four years old, her father died, and her mother went to work for the Post Office.
 She was appointed postmistress of Moulton and served for 17 years.

 Mother Mollie Downing 1955-1933